Using Biogeographical Stochastic Mapping on Herodotools

 coordinates from the presence-absence data in the

-akodon_sites.
-Then we will load the evoregions of the
+load the evoregions of the sites.

 # separate coords from presence-absence